mosaicml/examples/bert/README.md

 composer main.py yamls/main/mosaic-bert-base-uncased.yaml
 ```

-**Please remember** to modify the reference YAMLs (e.g., `yamls/main/mosiac-bert-base-uncased.yaml`) to customize saving and loading locations—-only the YAMLs in `yamls/test/` are ready to use out-of-the-box.
+**Please remember** to modify the reference YAMLs (e.g., `yamls/main/mosaic-bert-base-uncased.yaml`) to customize saving and loading locations—only the YAMLs in `yamls/test/` are ready to use out-of-the-box.
 See the [configs](#configs) section for more detail.

 ## GLUE fine-tuning